How can we measure magnetism?

 Make a sample of a magnetic material and hang it from a thread so it

-the outside field.
+its magnetism is parallel to the field.
 As people have known for thousands of years, this is

 behave this way are called paramagnetic.
 Metals such as aluminum and